-A candidate shall submit the thesis/dissertation or other submitted work and any related required material to the University in order that it is received before the expiry of the maximum period of registration.
+A candidate shall submit the thesis/ dissertation or other submitted work and any related required material to the University in order that it is received before the expiry of the maximum period of registration.
 The University shall not normally grant an extension beyond the maximum period of registration.
-In exceptional circumstances, the Faculty may recommend an extension of a candidate's period of registration to the University's Research Degrees Board.
+In exceptional circumstances, the Dean/Director/School Research Team (as appropriate) or the research team at the partner institution may recommend an extension of a candidate's period of registration to the University Research Degrees Board.
 Any extension request would be for a maximum of one year.
 A candidate seeking such an extension shall apply on the appropriate form and any extension granted shall be notified to the candidate in writing.

-Where the candidate is prevented by ill-health or other good cause, from making progress with the research, the registration may be suspended by the Faculty in its discretion, normally for not more than one year at a time.
+Where the candidate is prevented by illhealth or other good cause, from making progress with the research, the registration may be suspended by the Dean/ School Research Director/Institute for Work Based Learning Head of Research and Research Degrees/School Research Team (as appropriate) or the research team at the partner institution in its discretion, normally for not more than one year at a time.
 It is the candidate's responsibility to inform the University or the partner institution of any circumstances, medical or otherwise, supported by appropriate evidence, which may affect his/her programme of study.

-In all cases where the Faculty and supervisory team are agreed that a student's progress is unsatisfactory and that either transfer to a different research degree or withdrawal is required, the candidate shall be informed of this fact, in writing, by the Faculty.
+In all cases where the Dean/School Research Director/Institute for Work Based Learning Head of Research and Research Degrees/School Research Team (as appropriate) or the research team at the partner institution and supervisory team are agreed that a student's progress is unsatisfactory and that either transfer to a different research degree or withdrawal is required, the candidate shall be informed of this fact, in writing. by the Dean/School Research Director/ Institute for Work Based Learning Head of Research and Research Degrees/ School Research Team (as appropriate) or the research team at the partner institution.
 The candidate shall be given a reasonable time scale (not normally less than 4 months) for improvements to be made.
-Where these improvements are not made by the stated date, the candidate shall be informed in writing by the Faculty that a decision has been made to end the registration or to effect a transfer to a different research degree.
-In all cases where such a recommendation is made, it must be ratified by the University's Research Degrees Board.
+Where these improvements are not made by the stated date, the candidate shall be informed in writing by the Dean/School Research Director/Institute for Work Based Learning Head of Research and Research Degrees/School Research Team (as appropriate) or the research team at the partner institution that a decision has been made to end the registration or to effect a transfer to a different research degree.

-Where a candidate has chosen to discontinue the research, the withdrawal of registration shall be notified to the Faculty.
+Where a candidate has chosen to discontinue the research, the withdrawal of registration shall be notified to the Dean/School Research Director/Institute for Work Based Learning Head of Research and Research Degrees/School Research Team (as appropriate) and the research team at the partner institution.